KarilChan/KKHandyPlugin/README.md

 ## Koikatsu x Handy plugin

-This Node server receives game data from the Koikatsu x Handy plugin and communicates with the Handy API to synchronize Handy strokes.
+This plugin sends game data to the KK Handy server in H scenes.

 ## Contents